And Now The Screen Is Struck By Lightning at Tropez, 15 & 16.6.2019

 With Bishop Black, Etoile Chaville, and Laura Sundermann.
 Costumes created by Ryan Chappell.

-A limited edition of the accompanying publication, "Sincere Procedures", will be available at the Tropez Kiosk.
+A limited edition of the accompanying publication, "Sincere Procedures", is available at the Tropez Kiosk.

 Peter Cant and Krzysztof Honowski have been working together since 2012, invoking queer histories through extreme close-ups and highly saturated colour.
 Their live film performances explore the mediation of intimacy and the spells cast by the screen.